 You don’t need me to tell you Disney is smashing it right now in both business (Disney+ just surpassed 100m users) and creativity (The Mandalorian, Wandavision, Loki, Luca, etc.).
 The worlds they create are driving their dominance of the media space.
 And their methodologies are at the heart of this.

-In marketing, we absolutely must always consider our grand narratives, the conceptual territory that we try and occupy, as ‘worlds’ of our own.
+In marketing, we absolutely must always consider our grand narratives, the conceptual territory that we try to occupy, as ‘worlds’ of our own.
 They should be coherent, believable, canonical, and in service of a true story at their heart.

 Meanwhile, we must be consistent and ensure every aspect of our brand is true to that world we’ve created.
 That means delivering the tiny details in service of the overall vision.
 Doorknobs and all.